xxl4/me/source/_posts/IT-security-2024-09-25.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC, a global banking and financial services company, has successfully tested a post-quantum virtual private network (VPN) tunnel to enhance the security of digital ledgers.
+HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel for digital ledgers, marking a significant step towards securing financial transactions against future quantum computing threats.

-**Quantum Computing and Encryption**

-Quantum computing, a rapidly evolving field, has the potential to break current encryption standards used to protect digital systems.
-This poses a significant threat to sensitive data, including financial transactions and digital ledger records.

 **Post-Quantum Cryptography**

-Post-quantum cryptography refers to cryptographic algorithms that are resistant to attacks from quantum computers.
-By incorporating post-quantum cryptography into its VPN tunnel, HSBC aims to future-proof its digital ledgers against potential threats from quantum computing.

-**Test Details**

-HSBC partnered with Cambridge Quantum Computing (CQC) for the test.
-The test involved setting up a VPN tunnel between two remote locations using CQC's IronBridge post-quantum encryption technology.
-The tunnel was used to transmit sensitive ledger transaction data.

-**Results**

-The test successfully demonstrated the feasibility of using post-quantum VPN tunnels to protect digital ledgers from quantum computing threats.
-The tunnel provided secure and reliable data transmission, even in the presence of simulated quantum attacks.

-**Implications**

-HSBC's successful test marks a significant milestone in the development of quantum-resistant security solutions for digital financial systems.
-It highlights the importance of implementing post-quantum cryptography to safeguard sensitive data from potential future quantum computing attacks.

-**Industry Impact**

-The test could serve as a blueprint for other financial institutions and organizations looking to protect their digital systems from quantum computing threats.
-By adopting post-quantum VPN tunnels, organizations can ensure the long-term security and resilience of their digital ledgers and other sensitive data.

-**Conclusion**

-HSBC's successful test of a post-quantum VPN tunnel demonstrates the growing importance of quantum-resistant security solutions in the financial industry.
-As quantum computing continues to advance, it is crucial for organizations to proactively implement post-quantum cryptography to protect their digital assets from potential future threats.
+Quantum computing poses a threat to current encryption algorithms, as it has the potential to break them faster than classical computers can.
+Post-quantum cryptography (PQC) is a new generation of encryption algorithms designed to resist quantum attacks.

+**VPN for Digital Ledgers**

+A VPN creates a secure encrypted connection between two or more parties over the internet.
+In the case of digital ledgers, such as those used in blockchain and distributed ledger technology (DLT), a VPN protects sensitive transaction data from interception or manipulation.

+**HSBC's Test**

+HSBC partnered with technology firm ISARA Corporation to conduct the test, which involved sending encrypted data over a VPN tunnel protected by PQC algorithms.
+The test successfully demonstrated the feasibility of using PQC to secure VPN connections for digital ledgers.

+**Significance**

+The successful test has several implications:

+* **Enhanced Security:** PQC provides robust protection against potential quantum attacks, ensuring the security of financial transactions conducted through digital ledgers.
+* **Future-Proofing:** By implementing PQC now, HSBC is staying ahead of the curve and preparing for the future of quantum computing.
+* **Innovation in Digital Finance:** The advancement of PQC technology enables new possibilities for secure and efficient digital finance applications.

+**Moving Forward**

+HSBC plans to continue exploring the use of PQC in its digital ledger platforms and collaborating with industry partners to develop and standardize PQC solutions.
+The successful test is a testament to HSBC's commitment to innovation and the security of its customers' financial data.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)